Silk Road, Yurts, Camels and Horses

 A day in Samarkand, with lots of blue after the brown of Bukhara.
 Samarkand is not only a legendary Silk Road city, is also a city with more Soviet influences, and much bigger than Bukhara.
 Also, unlike Bukhara’s relatively small old town, in Samarkand the distances between the great buildings are significant.

-During a visit in May 2018 we found out ourselves how much the buildings in Samarkand are being renovated beautifully and facilities are improving.
+During a recent we found out ourselves how much the buildings in Samarkand are being renovated beautifully and facilities are improving.
 Also the number of tourists is increasing quickly, better visit sooner than later!

 You will visit today, if you keep up with it: